Skip to Content

 We Americans do like our shortcuts.
 One-click shopping, microwave dinners, and scores of other practices have emerged in response to the magical allure of “fast and easy.”
 Estate planning is no exception to this streamlining trend.
 The time, expense, and (sometimes) emotional impact of preparing one’s after-death instructions lead many to ignore the task (hence intestacy) or to seek easier ways of doing it.

 Since the gift planner sometimes functions as the sounding board for estate planning decisions, it is useful for her to have some basic and accurate information to impart when these delicate questions arise.
-Here is a brief overview of the “pros and cons” of four shortcuts that donors sometimes consider.
+Charities can benefit, sometimes significantly, from the simplest estate plan.

 Oral Wills and Estate Planning